trustwallet/assets/README.md

 Trading pairs can be updated -- from Uniswap/Ethereum and Panckaswap/Smartchain -- using update script (and checking in changes).
 Minimal limit values for trading pair inclusion are set in the `config.ts` file.
-There is also options for force-include and force-exclude in the config.
+There are also options for force-include and force-exclude in the config.

 ## Disclaimer
 Trust Wallet team allows anyone to submit new assets to this repository.
 However, this does not mean that we are in direct partnership with all of the projects.